Acid Reflux: Symptoms, Causes and Treatment

 - Having Scleroderma

-These risk factors can increase your chances of getting acid reflux disease.
+These risk factors can increase your chances of getting the disease.

 Your doctor will carry out a physical exam and take your history.